EXCLUSIVE-Britain's Kantar nears $1.5 billion deal to buy Vista-backed Numerator, sources say

 Kantar declined to comment.
 Vista was not immediately available for comment.

-Kantar, a former unit of media giant WPP WPP.L, will use the deal to boost its global presence - particularly in the U.S. consumer panel section of the market - and better compete with rivals including Nielsen and Information Resources Inc (IRI) which teamed up as part of a joint venture deal in 2009.
+Kantar, a former unit of media giant WPP WPP.L, will use the deal to boost its global presence - particularly in the U.S. consumer panel section of the market - and better compete with rivals including Nielsen and Information Resources Inc (IRI) which share consumer panels as part of a joint venture deal in 2009.

+Kantar has faced tough competition in recent years by new industry disruptors including Numerator and Dublin-based e-commerce performance analytics platform Profitero, an industry source said, and needs to grow overseas to remain one of the world's top data analytics and brand consultancy groups.

+London-based Kantar is well familiar with Numerator's business model having previously backed InfoScout, a retail-focused market specialist which was sold to Vista-backed Market Track in 2017 and later re-branded Numerator.

 Bain Capital bought about 60% of Kantar in 2019 in a deal that valued the business at about $4 billion while WPP retained a 40% stake.

-In the event of a cash and stock transaction WPP would have to invest along with Bain to avoid being diluted and keep its 40% equity holding in Kantar, one of the sources said.

-(Reporting by Pamela Barbaglia and Kate Holton; Additional reporting by Paul Sandle; Editing by Edmund Blair)
+(Reporting by Pamela Barbaglia and Kate Holton; Additional reporting by Paul Sandle; Editing by Edmund Blair and Louise Heavens)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))